DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

     and you play a Skill that requires 1 Fire and 1 Ice Mana, then you must take the newest Mana possible:

        (Head) `[Fire - Ice - Lightning - Earth]` (Tail)
-   Consumed Mana is discarded and not accumulated.
+   Consumed Mana is discarded and not Accumulated.